AUBioInformatics22/MuscularDogstrophy/4_Variant_Call.md

 #### Filtering

 Analysis and summary were performed to identify SNPs of interest within the Dystrophin gene (DMD).
 As stated in the main README, the DMD gene is of interest because it is thought to be the causative gene for muscular dystrophy in dogs.
+The DMD gene annotation used for this project was from the `ncbiRefSeq.gtf.gz` file associated with canFam6 and downloaded from [UCSC Genome Browser canFam6 Downloads Page](https://hgdownload.soe.ucsc.edu/goldenPath/canFam6/bigZips/genes/).
 The analysis on the command line produced a high volume of SNPs in chromosome X as seen by the unfiltered section in Figure 2 and Table 2.
 The low quality SNPs were then hard-filtered out using the parameters noted above.
 Figure 2 shows the difference in number of SNPs before and after quality filtering.
-The filtered SNPs were then analyzed on IGV and USCS Genome browser to preview the SNPs located within the X chromosome that were deemed high quality.
-The overview of the SNP locations within the DMD gene can be seen below in Figure 3.

 <img src="analysis/0_figures/4_SNP_filter.png">